mdchrysan/mdchrysan/README.md

 Hi there 👋 I'm
 # 👧 Maria Dimansi Chrysandini
-- ✏️ I'm currently a final-year Computer Science student trying to be more active✔️ in exploring my potential in science and technology field! 💻
+- ✏️ I'm currently a fresh graduate Informatics student trying to be more active✔️ in exploring my potential in science and technology field! 💻
 - 👀 Well, although there's no valuable repo you can see up there 👆 There are some of them I put in private mode 🔐 Still need courage to show them off considering they're not worth seeing enough 🙅
 - 🍑but... you can still see some of my small works ➡️ on my [codepen](https://codepen.io/mdchrysan/) page💗
+- and also some of my projects design on my [dribbble](https://dribbble.com/mdchrysan) account🏀
 - 📬 For now, you can reach me via my personal email: _chrysan.scorpio@gmail.com_ ✨

 Gracias!🎇